microsoft/presidio/docs/analyzer/nlp_engines/transformers.md

 ![image](../../assets/spacy-transformers-ner.png)

 Presidio leverages other types of information from spaCy such as tokens, lemmas and part-of-speech.
 Therefore the pipeline returns both the NER model results as well as results from other pipeline components.

-!!! warning "Warning"
-    spaCy and transformers use a different tokenization approach.
-Therefore, it could be that there is no alignment between the spans identified by a transformers model and the spans created by spaCy.
-In this cases, there could be cases where the output of the transformers model is different from the output of Presidio's `TransformersNlpEngine`

 ## Adding a new model